z1lc/core/docs/investment_policy_statement.md

 Changes in this category may come 1-2 times per year, particularly as I learn more about investing.
  * **Passive Investing.** Broadly, I do not believe in the promise of active investing.
 Passive investing is the only realistic strategy for any investment horizon.
 I aim to resist the temptation to take part in either active funds or strategies that are similar to active investing, such as arbitrage or 'timing the market'.
  * **Minimize Taxes.** Avoiding additional taxation is like free returns.
  * **Low Expense Ratios.** Since the payment of the expense ratio is the only thing a fund can guarantee, it should be a focus for any passive investor to keep these as low as possible.
+Be sure not to over-index on this, though, as additional services (eg, PLOC) provided for a fee can be worth the cost.
  * **Resist Asset Allocation Obsession.** Nobody knows what allocation is the 'fairest', and any glide path to retirement is the opinion of someone.
 I aim to ignore allocation specifics and take the opinion of those I trust at face value (ex.
 Vanguard Target Date Retirement funds, Wealthfront funds, etc.)
  * **Minimize Uninvested Money.** Money that isn't in the market is by default losing value to inflation.
 Even money invested in an asset that doesn't return anything has at least been used as useful capital for a business or a government.
- * **Avoid Loans and Illiquid Investments.** Illiquid investments like real estate property or stock in a startup and loans for cars or houses come with extreme flexibility costs; loans have the additional risk of artificially increasing one's standard of living expectations.
+ * **Avoid Loans.** Loans generally artificially increase one's standard of living expectations and thus should be avoided.
+The one exception might be a primary residence.
  * **Avoid Long-term Bets on Taxes.** Nobody can predict how tax rates will change over time, especially on the horizon of decades.
 Investing completely in pre-tax (traditional) or post-tax (roth) accounts can be seen as a bet that taxes will either be lower or higher in retirement (respectively).
 Avoid taking either 'bet' by allocating contributions to equalize the estimated post-tax amount.

 ## Specific Implementation Details